检测到您已登录华为云国际站账号,为了您更好的体验,建议您访问国际站服务网站 https://www.huaweicloud.com/intl/zh-cn

 Upload the fss_examples_python2.7.zip package to the OBS bucket and record the link URL of the OBS bucket.

-Select Object Storage Service (OBS) for Trigger Type, and set the trigger information, as shown in Figure 1.
-Select bucket input_bucket.
-For Events, select Post and Put.
-Figure 1 Creating an OBS trigger Click OK.
+Select OBS Application Service for Trigger Type, and set the trigger information, as shown in Figure 1.
+Trigger Name: Customize a trigger name.
+Bucket Name: Select bucket-input-fg created in Creating OBS Buckets.

-Figure 4 Saving a flow Parent topic: Workflow + Function: Automatically Processing Data in OBS
+Figure 4 Saving a flow Parent topic: Using FunctionGraph to Rotate Images Stored in OBS

 For example, you can create a timer trigger to periodically analyze and process log data in an OBS bucket.
-Parent topic: Integrating with LTS to Analyze Logs in Real Time
+Parent topic: Identifying Abnormal Service Logs in LTS and Storing Them in OBS

 Preparation Create an OBS bucket to store uploaded images.
 Then create an agency to delegate FunctionGraph to access OBS resources.
 Creating an OBS bucket The bucket and function must be in the same region.